 Sonographic characteristics of thyroid nodules include the following:

-Recent reports and reviews confirm that when FNA is used with US guidance, sensitivity, positive predictive value, and negative predictive value increase significantly (1,44-47).
-US can be used to assist FNA or guide FNA, the latter being more accurate.
+Recent reports and reviews confirm that sensitivity, positive predictive value, and negative predictive value increase significantly with US-FNA (1,44-47).
+US can be used to assist or guide FNA, the latter being more accurate.
 US-FNA permits precise needle placement in a nodule, thereby increasing both the rate of satisfactory aspirates and the diagnostic accuracy (1,2,44,47).
-Although US-FNA is useful for small (0.5-1.0 cm) thyroid nodules, many endocrinologists currently use US-FNA even for easily palpable lesions.
+Although US-FNA is useful for small (<1.5-1.0 cm) thyroid nodules, many endocrinologists currently use US-FNA for larger, easily palpable lesions.

 It is now established that neither nodule size nor number can preclude or predict malignancy (1,43).
 Patients with multiple nodules have the same risk of thyroid cancer as those with a solitary nodule.
 Moreover, approximately 50% of patients with a single nodule on palpation have additional thyroid nodules on thyroid US examination (41).
 US-FNA helps select the nodule or nodules that need biopsy.
 Recent American Association of Clinical Endocrinologists and Associazione Medici Endocrinologi guidelines (2) suggest selection of nodules for FNA on the basis of US features, whereas the Society of Radiologists in Ultrasound recommends FNA for nodules larger than 1.0 to 1.5 cm in diameter (43).
 This issue remains controversial.